ssaamrasool/ssaamrasool.github.io/_pages/home.md

 </h6>

-My other interests include playing chess, rock climbing, baking, and birdwatching.
+My other interests include playing chess, video games, rock climbing, and birdwatching.
 I also learned how to hackeysack with one of my friends from Columbia this year (and we got pretty good at it too)!
 I will be near Boston for the foreseeable future, and am looking forward to spending time with friends and family, and maybe even contributing more to this site.